 Three Pillars to Build a Better Canadian Society and Economy

-More Details: A Wealth Tax will be introduced that will apply only to the richest ~15% of Canadians.
+More Details: A Wealth Tax will be introduced that will apply only to the wealthiest ~15% of Canadians.
 No Canadian will be subject to Wealth Tax until their net wealth (i.e. assets minus liabilities) exceeds a $500,000 basic exemption amount (i.e. $2M of exemption for a family of 4).
 The rate of Wealth Tax will be a flat 12% on all amounts over the basic exemption.
 All forms of personal and corporate income tax will be abolished with limited exceptions (for example, the taxation on income from Canada of non-residents under Parts XIII and XIV of the Income Tax Act will generally remain intact).

 FAQs